Salvation and Sanctification

 This "reconciliation" is the beginning of our walk with the Father and Christ.
 Notice, too, that it states "that we might become the righteousness of God in Him" This "become" is not a present tense word, but one that signifies something that would eventually be fully experienced at a later time.

-Rom 3:23 "...for all have sinned and fall short of the glory of God, 24 being justified freely by His grace through the redemption that is in Christ Jesus, 25 whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed, 26 to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus.
+- Rom 3:23 "...for all have sinned and fall short of the glory of God, 24 being justified freely by His grace (Not the only grace there is) through the redemption that is in Christ Jesus, 25 whom God set forth as a propitiation by His blood, through faith, to demonstrate His righteousness, because in His forbearance God had passed over the sins that were previously committed, 26 to demonstrate at the present time His righteousness, that He might be just and the justifier of the one who has faith in Jesus.

 Christ's blood paid the penalty for us... death in our place was what He took on Himself.
 Our "reconciliation" is based on our faith in being forgiven and cleansed of "sins that were previously committed."
-We are made neutral involving sin.
+We are made free from sin that is past.

 We can stop at these scriptures about being reconciled to God, and "accounted for righteousness," and believe that it was all "ended" by Christ, but therein is the subtle lies Satan foists on Christianity.

-So what DOES bring us to this Holy "stature and fullness of Christ?"
+So what actually DOES bring us to this Holy "stature and fullness of Christ" mentioned in Eph 4:13?

 The best place to start to shine a light on what is happening and why, is